SuddenH4X/awesome-app-rating/README.md

 - The button click happened at least 10 days ago and
 - the app is launched again for a minimum of 5 times.

-If the rate or never button is clicked once or if the user rates below the defined minimum threshold, the dialog will never be shown again unless you reset the library settings with `AppRating.reset(this)`  - but this is not recommended.
+If the rate or never button is clicked once or if the user rates below the defined minimum threshold, the dialog will never be shown again unless you reset the library settings with `AppRating.reset(this)`  - but doing this is not recommended.

 If you have adjusted the dialog to suit your preferences, you have multiple possibilities to show it.
 Usually you want to show the dialog if the configured conditions are met: